 As important as it is for companies to examine service and supply contracts, it’s just as important for companies to develop and document controls to track embedded leases in the future.

 Whether locating embedded leases now or in the future, take heed from the lessons public companies have learned: Compliance is an interdepartmental effort.

-Conclusion: Difficult, But Not Impossible
+Conclusion: Embedded Leases are Difficult, But Not Impossible

 There’s no doubt managing the embedded leases portion of FASB ASC 842 implementation will be challenging for your team.